 Advertisers routinely use percentages to give impressive sounding stats that don’t always stand up to scrutiny.

 In the small print of the Ariel wash at 30 degrees promotion there is the qualifier I’m looking for –

-Is your washing machine able to wash effectively at 30 degrees?
+Can your washing machine wash properly at 30 degrees?

 Before trying 30 degree washes for “normal” washing you need to check your washing machine.
 Most washing machines will have a 30 degree wash programme but it’s not necessarily suitable for washing cottons, especially if not modern.
-Many programmes were designed before 30° wash detergents came out, when only delicate laundry needed such a cool wash.
-As such, the wash action could be too gentle, and the spin too slow for cottons.
+Many programmes were designed before 30 degree wash detergents came out.
+For much of history only delicate laundry needed such a cool wash.
+As such, the wash action could be too gentle, and the spin too slow for anything other than delicate laundry, and therefore inadequate for cottons.

 A workaround: Manual temperature override option

-If your washing machine has a manual override option for temperatures then you should be able to select a normal cottons wash and just reduce the temperature manually to 30 degrees.
+If your washing machine doesn’t have a specific 30 degree wash cycle designed for normal washing you can do the following.
+If your machine has a manual override option for temperatures then you should be able to select a normal cottons wash and just reduce the temperature manually to 30 degrees.
 This should result in a wash action appropriate for cottons with a proper fast spin at the end.

 Which is the best detergent for washing at 30 degrees?

-Source Laundry detergent – Best buys & Reviews (research all consumer related issues: trial offer available at Which? – What do I get when I take a £1 trial?
-(Washerhelp.co.uk review) )
+Check out the latest Which?
+Best Buy detergent tests – (research all consumer related issues: trial offer available at Which? – What do I get when I take a Which? trial? )